Introduction

 1. Chemical Reaction

-Polymerization is fundamental to the transition from wet paint to a dry, tactile surface.
-The oils commonly used in paint—such as linseed, walnut, or poppy oil—engage with oxygen molecules, forming long chains of molecules known as polymers through a bonding process.
+Polymerization is key to changing wet paint into a dry surface you can touch.
+The oils used in paint—like linseed, walnut, or poppy oil—mix with oxygen molecules.
+This creates long chains of molecules called polymers through a bonding process.

 2. Oxidation